untitaker/shippai/rust/README.md

-# Shippai in Rust
+# Shippai for Rust

-This is the part of shippai that deals with exporting failure/error type information.
+This crate is part of [Shippai](https://github.com/untitaker/shippai), a way to consume Rust errors in other languages.
+It deals with exporting information about existing error types and provides FFI functions that code in other languages can use to handle Rust errors.

-It does so through a single macro that generates all types that e.g. the Python library needs.
+It does so through a single macro that generates all those symbols and functions.
 This is because [re-exporting the types of shippai in your own library would not always work](https://github.com/rust-lang/rust/issues/36342).

-Check out one of the full examples from the main README for usage.